ajv-validator/ajv/docs/codegen.md

 1. removes empty and unreachable branches (e.g. `else` branch after `if(true)`, etc.).
 2. removes unused variable declarations.
-3. replaces variables that are used only once and assigned expressions that are explicitely marked as "constant" (i.e. having referential transparency) with the expressions themselves.
+3. replaces variables that are used only once and assigned expressions that are explicitly marked as "constant" (i.e. having referential transparency) with the expressions themselves.

-**Please note**: These optimizations assume that the expressions in `if` coditions, `for` statement headers and assigned expresions are free of any side effects - this is the case for all pre-defined validation keywords.
+**Please note**: These optimizations assume that the expressions in `if` conditions, `for` statement headers and assigned expressions are free of any side effects - this is the case for all pre-defined validation keywords.

 See [these tests](../spec/codegen.spec.ts) for examples.